mit-ll-responsible-ai/hydra-zen/docs/source/api_reference.rst

    Bar(reduce_fn=<built-in function sum>)

+Auto-config behaviors can be configured via the :ref:`zen-convert API <zen-convert>`.

 hydra-zen provides specialized auto-config support for values of the following types:

 - :py:class:`bytes` (*support provided for OmegaConf < 2.2.0*)